azazellochg/pytemscript/docs/remote.rst

 .. warning:: Under development

 TFS is actively developing new (licensed) UTAPI interface that is aimed to eventually replace both standard and advanced scripting.
-It is only available on microscopes operating Windows 10.
+It is only available for TEM server version 7.18 and newer.
 To verify, you can search for ``utapi_server.exe`` in the Task Manager.
 The server is listening for clients on port **46699**.
 Under the hood UTAPI utilizes gRPC (Google Remote Procedure Calls) framework that uses protocol buffers for communication.